simo54/Candidate-Matcher/README.md

 ## How can I lunch it?

-After [downloading](https://github.com/simo54/free_ats/archive/refs/heads/main.zip) the repository navigate inside it and run **main.exe**
+After [downloading](https://github.com/simo54/free_ats/archive/refs/heads/main.zip) (need to be unzipped) the repository navigate inside it and run **main.exe**

 ## Where do I find the generated files?

-You may find the generated files within the download folders.
+You may find the generated files within the free_ats folder.

+## Issues

+Issues with the file?
+[Please open a new ticket](https://github.com/simo54/free_ats/issues/new)!

 ## Credits